-Each Participant must comply with all disclosure requirements set forth in applicable CFTC and NFA Rules and Regulations.
-Applicable Laws.
+Each Participant must comply with all disclosure requirements set forth in Applicable Laws.
 Any such disclosure may be combined with a disclosure regarding the existence of financial interests held by the Participant in the Exchange or any other exchange.

 RULE 410.
 Information Regarding Orders